avuan/PyMPA37/docs/source/index.rst

   <a href="https://docs.obspy.org/master/packages/autogen/obspy.signal.cross_correlation.correlate_template.html" target="_blank">correlate_template</a>

 .. figure:: pympa_logo.png
-    :width: 600px
+    :width: 800px
-    :align: center
+    :align: left
     :name: caption1

-    :numref:`caption1` Example of detection using PyMPA.
+    :numref: Example of detection using PyMPA.
 Templates (red waveforms) overlapped on continuous data (black) filtered from 3 to 8 Hz are shown.
 On the left for the used channels the corresponding cross-correlation value.

 This package contains: